 - in babies, a rapidly enlarging head

 Because symptoms might develop gradually and can be like those of other common childhood conditions, brain tumors can be difficult to diagnose.
-So it's always wise to discuss any symptoms that concern you with your child's doctor.
+If you ever have concerns about symptoms your child is having, talk with your child's doctor right away.

-A doctor who suspects that a child has a brain tumor will order imaging studies of the brain: a CT scan, MRI, or possibly both.
-These procedures let doctors see inside the brain and identify any areas that look abnormal.
-Although both are painless, they do require children to be very still.
-Some kids, especially those who are young, may need to be sedated for these scans.
+A doctor who thinks a child might have a brain tumor will do a thorough neurological exam and order imaging studies of the brain: a CT (computed tomography) scan, MRI (magnetic resonance imaging, or possibly both.
+These let doctors see inside the brain and identify any areas that look abnormal.
+Although both are painless, they do require children to be still.
+Some children, especially younger ones, may need to be sedated for these scans.

 If imaging studies reveal a brain tumor, then surgery is likely to be the next step.
-A pediatric neurosurgeon will try to remove the tumor; if complete removal is not possible, then partial removal — or at least a biopsy (removal of a sample for microscopic examination) — may be done to confirm the diagnosis.
+A pediatric neurosurgeon will try to remove the tumor; if complete removal is not possible, then partial removal or a biopsy (removal of a sample for study) may be done to confirm the diagnosis.

 Treatment for a brain tumor requires a team of medical specialists.
-Most pediatric brain tumor patients require some combination of surgery, radiation therapy, and chemotherapy.
+Most kids with brain tumors need some combination of surgery, radiation therapy, and chemotherapy.
 Advancements in all three treatment areas in the last few decades have contributed to better outcomes.

 - a pediatric neuro-oncologist (a doctor who specializes in treating cancers of the brain or spine)